partigabor/partigabor.github.io/content/posts/latex-multiscript.md

 menu = "main:posts"
 +++

-This is a sample preamble of a LaTeX file I use for writing multiscripted documents, where the main document language is English.
-This is currently the best way I have found so far to make it all work the simplest way possible, including Chinese, Japanese, Korean (CJK), right-to-left scripts (RTL), and rendering Devanagari ligatures; all with a harmonious look and feel.
-I feel like academic publishers and typsetters are still scared of using "foreign scripts", maybe this can help a few people to include them more in their documents.
-We are using LuaLaTeX to compile.
+This is a sample preamble of a LaTeX file I use for writing multiscripted documents, where the main document language is English (see full MWE at the end).
+This is currently the best way I have found so far to make it all work in the simplest way possible, including Chinese, Japanese, Korean (CJK), right-to-left scripts (RTL), and rendering Devanagari ligatures -- all with a harmonious look and feel.
+I think academic publishers and typsetters are still scared of using "foreign scripts" in publications, maybe this can help a few people to include them more in their LaTeX documents. **We are using LuaLaTeX to compile.**

 ### Latin, Greek, Cyrillic